Dexter-Universe/nmap_Auto_NSE/README.md

 # nmap_Auto_NSE+
 Automating nmap scans with service-based NSE (Nmap Script Engine) scanning functionality

-A tool for Automating Infrastructure Vunlerabiltiy Assessment with automating nmap enumeration with service based NSE (Nmap Script Engine) script scans according to each service that identified from scan.
+A tool for Automating Infrastructure Vunlerability Assessment with automating nmap enumeration with service based NSE (Nmap Script Engine) script scans according to each service that identified from scan.

 Also you can import nmap output (.xml file) and it will initiate service-based NSE script scans for each service.